DeepseaPlatform/coastal/docs/_pages/devguide/contribute.md

 ---
 layout: page
-title: How to contribute to DEEPSEA
+title: How to contribute to COASTAL
 permalink: /devguide/contribute
 ---